synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 In the previous line of code, that’s “waiters” as in “web browsers who are waiting for data”.
 More importantly, notice we did not say “this.waiters = set()”.
 This set is going to be shared among all instances of this class.

-Side Note – the advantage of a set over a list is that using a set gives us “ignore any duplicates” capability for free (If you add something to a set more than once, it has no effect).
+**SIDE NOTE** – the advantage of a set over a list is that using a set gives us “ignore any duplicates” capability for free (If you add something to a set more than once, it has no effect).

 This next function is required in all derivatives of tornado.websocket.WebSocketHandler, and controls backwards compatibility.
 Here we chose to allow the older web browsers - returning False instead of True would have made this web server “more strict”.